List of Subjects

 Advanced Level

-Advanced Level English is a two-year programme with an increased commitment as students progress.
+Advanced Level English is a two-year programme with an increasing commitment as students progress.
 The course covers Language, Drama, Poetry, and Prose, including the study of two novels, as well as linguistics and the analysis of unseen prose and poetry.
 This broad structure develops advanced analytical, linguistic, and communication skills.

 Intermediate Level